Rask467/burb-crash/README.md

 ### Game Play Research

-The game play will be based off the game play of other very popular games such as Mirrors Edge, Jet Set Radio, and Grand Theft Auto.
-These games combine and open world with mission based gameplay that gives the user a chance to explore or play a more "on rails" game when they feel like progressing through the main storyline.
+The game play will be based off the game play of other very popular mobile games such as Subway Surfer.
+Along with this there will be a small open world element that will let the player explore the world, and upgrade and test their NAV before missions.

 This type of game appeals to a broad audience as casual players can complete side missions or explore the world at their leisure, while hardcore gamers can focus on the main storyline and in game achievements.

+Mobile games that have quick missions or levels can be very addictive and fun to play for millions of people.
+For example, Subway Surfers has 39.6M reviews and is rated 4.6 stars with over 1 billion downloads.
+Combine this fun gameplay mechanic of dodging enemies and traffic while attempting to deliver time sensitive information with crypto incentives and in game rewards and there is a hit in the making.